Top 5 Reasons to Start a Terrace Garden:a Quick Start Guide to Create a Garden on a Terrace

 My Balcony Garden

-There is absolutely no reason why you can’t grow a small garden on your balcony.
+There is absolutely no reason why you can’t grow a small garden on your terrace.

-You may only have a small space to work with but there is no reason why you can’t have a garden on your balcony.
-Even if you have a very small space for a garden, you should be able to enjoy some plants and wildlife.
+You may only have a small space to work with but there is no reason why you can’t have a garden on your terrace.
+If you have a limited space for a garden, you should be can enjoy growing plants and watching wildlife.

-Planning your balcony garden is just as important as planting your garden, and there are some basic facts to keep in mind.
+Planning your terrace garden is as important as planting your garden.
+There are some basic facts to keep in mind.

 - Water – where is your nearest water source?